antoine-coulon/effect-introduction/README.md

 }
 ```

-Then it's easy to deal with failures represented as a union, because we can pattern match
+Then it's easy to deal with failures represented as a union, because we can pattern match and recover from either specific failures or all failures.
+Depending on that choice, pattern matched failures will be erased from the error channel and other ones will just remain until some recovery logic is defined at some point.

 ```ts